Transparency and accountability

 Auditing of NATO accounts

 In September 2014 at the Wales Summit, NATO leaders agreed to task “further work in the areas of delivery of common funded capabilities, reform governance and transparency and accountability, especially in the management of NATO’s financial resources”.
-With this renewed drive for transparency and accountability, a number of key reference documents are being made public:
+Consequently, a number of key reference documents have been made public:

 - the NATO Financial Regulations, which govern financial administration;